• Skip to primary navigation

 Notes

-• Leftover hot chocolate will keep in a sealed container in the refrigerator for 3 to 4 days.
+• Storage: Leftover hot chocolate will keep in a sealed container in the refrigerator for 3 to 4 days.
 Leftovers can be reheated in the microwave or on the stovetop.

 • Stovetop directions: Add your ingredients to a stock pot and warm over medium heat for 20-30 minutes, or until chocolate is melted and hot chocolate has reached your desired temperature.
 Whisk frequently to incorporate melting chocolate and prevent scorching on the bottom.